Welcome!

 4 March 2024

-We published a semi-popular article on the impact of disorder on the visual appearance of nanostructured surfaces (in french) in the journal "Photoniques".
+We published a semi-popular article on the impact of disorder on the visual appearance of nanostructured surfaces (in french).

 Published article | PDF